Jacob Jordaens: Prometheus

 Jordaens' 1640 painting Prometheus (depiction of the mythological tale of the titan Prometheus who had his liver pecked out by an eagle each day only to regenerate and begin the cycle anew the next day.
 Prometheus was punished for his audacity by Zeus for having given fire to man, not just in its physical form, but also in the fire of reason, which can be related to man's creativity in arts and sciences.
-Jordaens' depiction is very much likened to Rubens Prometheus.
+Jordaens' depiction is very much likened to Rubens' Prometheus Bound.
 Jordaens' positioning of the eagle, the backwards, heroically nude bloodshot-eyed Prometheus as well as the depiction of the punishment and pain through spastic twisting and contorted movements, are also common themes in Rubens' version.

-In contrast with Rubens' version, Jordaens' depiction of Hermes arguable holds out the hope of release from the punishment; as in certain versions of the mythological story, Hermes helps obtain Prometheus gain freedom.
+In contrast with Rubens' version, Jordaens' inclusion in the work of the god Hermes arguable holds out the hope of release from the punishment as in certain versions of the mythological story, Hermes helps Prometheus gain freedom.
 Still, in the Prometheus Bound attributed to Aeschylus, Hermes treats Prometheus badly, which would undermine this optimistic interpretation.
 The depiction of the sacks of bones (used in another part of the myth to deceive Zeus) and a clay statue (which represents his creation of man) are also not part of Rubens' composition.
 Another notable difference is the look of pure agony in Jordaens' Prometheus while Rubens relies on the contortions of the body to convey the same feeling.
 Jordaens' Prometheus is a facial study, a prevalent subject found in the paintings of Jordaens and other artists of the period.